mparker17/talk--automated-testing/slides.md

 4. **Test suite** — a bunch of tests
     * Unit, Component, Integration, and System tests could all be in the same suite
     * You probably only want to run the *whole test suite* (i.e.: every single test) once a day; for smaller tasks, you might want to run a smaller test suite
-5. **Test coverage** — how much of your application has tests to verify its behaviour
+5. **Test coverage** — how much of your application has tests to verify its behavior 6.
-6.

 </section>
 </section>